 - New saved file:

-The second option is to enter the following commands in your SSH session (2 lines):
+When this is enabled, enter the following commands in your SSH session (2 lines):

 cd worktouch ABORT